Can You Eat Pepperoni When Pregnant?

 Nutritional Value of Pepperoni

-Pepperoni may taste out-of-the-world on pizzas and scrambled eggs, but it isn’t a healthy option to have when pregnant.
-One ounce portion of pepperoni contains:
+Pepperoni may taste out of this world on pizzas and scrambled eggs, but isn’t a healthy option to have when pregnant.
+Here’s the general nutritional value of 100 grams of pepperoni.

-You may debate that pepperoni has proteins and fats, we would say, it is always best to choose lean meats and healthy fats when you are pregnant for the sake of your child and your health.
+You may debate that pepperoni has proteins and fats.
+However, it is always best to choose lean meats and healthy fats when you are pregnant for the sake of your child and your health.

 Can You Have Pepperoni When Pregnant?

-When It’s Not Safe To Eat Pepperoni While Pregnant?
+When Is It Not Safe to Eat Pepperoni While Pregnant?

 While it is a little okay with occasional eating of pepperoni when you are pregnant, you must always avoid consuming cold pepperoni slices.

 Why?
-Because pepperoni we get on supermarket shelves is processed and not cooked, they are technically raw.
-Uncooked or raw meats contain harmful bacteria and parasites, including toxoplasma and listeria, respectively.
+Because the pepperoni we get on supermarket shelves is processed and not cooked, it is technically raw.
+Uncooked or raw meats contain harmful bacteria and parasites, including Toxoplasma and Listeria, respectively.
 Unlike a normal person, when a pregnant woman consumes cold-processed or contaminated foods, she is more likely to get sick with food poisoning, toxoplasmosis, or listeriosis, caused by those infamous pathogens we talked about.
 Food poisoning, toxoplasmosis, etc., can be highly dangerous for the baby and the mother.
-A woman has a weakened immune system during her pregnancy, and this can cause pathogens to attack more easily.
+A woman’s immune system is weakened during pregnancy, which can make it easier for pathogens to attack.
+If reached to the baby, toxoplasmosis can cause hearing loss, intellectual disability, and blindness in the fetus (2).
+Listeria, on the other hand, could cause miscarriage, stillbirth, or preterm labour (3).

-Another reason is the nitrates and nitrites contents in pepperoni, which is also not advisable for a pregnant woman.
+Another reason is the nitrates and nitrites content in pepperoni, which is also not advisable for a pregnant woman.
 Hence, it is best avoided by most pregnant women.

 If you still crave a slice or two, you can pop the pepperoni pizza into the microwave and let the heat cook the pepperoni for you to savour.